 I'm grateful for the people that I have in my life.
 I'm grateful to be as healthy as I am.

 I'm grateful to do work that I believe in and that means so much to me.

-I'm grateful for my wonderful colleagues that always offer help and a smile.
+I'm grateful for my wonderful colleagues that offer help and a smile.
 That truly work as a team, helping and supporting each other as well as all the men and women who are struggling to conceive.
-I have mentioned it before, but it's overdue, RMACT is a family that I feel grateful and blessed to have in my life at this time.
+I have mentioned it before, but it's overdue, the RMACT team is a family that I feel grateful and blessed to have in my life at this time.

 I'm grateful that right this minute, I do not hear any rain!